eth-ait/hci-project-group-11/README.md

 ![Folie5](img/interface2/Folie5.png)
 ![Folie7](img/interface2/Folie7.png)

 - Easily display and modify the user's current mood using the 2-dimensional Navigator interface.
-You can even enable a transition between two states in the Navigator such that the music adjusts over time from one mood setting to the other!
+Users can even use the Navigator to transition between two states so that the music will adjust over time from one mood setting to the other.

-- The music instantly changes when the user scrubs from one position on the Navigator to the other, giving instant feedback to the user in a closed-feedback loop.
-This is important as users' music tastes are subjective and closed-loop feedback will be essential in giving users a sense of responsiveness to their mood adjustments.
+- The music instantly changes when the user uses the Navigator to adjust from one position to the other.
+This gives the user instant feedback in a closed-feedback loop.
+This is important because consumer's music tastes are subjective.
+Therefore, a closed-loop feedback will be essential in giving users reliable and instant responsiveness to their mood adjustments.

-- If a user wishes to go into pro-mode, they can use the advanced tab which features Slider interfaces for each attribute.
-This allows a precise definition of the genre you are looking for and the corresponding mood attributes.
-This way you can restrict the potential music results much better and an improved satisfaction with the music provided by our system will be achieved.
+- If a user wishes to go into pro-mode, they can use the advanced tab.
+This features a Slider interfaces for each attribute.
+This feature allows a precise selection of specific genres, and its corresponding mood attributes.
+This way users can generate more accurate music results which will in turn, increase consumer satisfaction.

-- Depending on where a user is and how many people are around them (using ambient volume as a proxy, for example), the attributes in the mood setting may change dynamically.
-If you are on a party with a lot of people, the attributes will include keywords such as dancability while on a relaxed walk in the park attributes such as ambiance will take over as the prevalent setting.
+- Depending on the location and environment of a user, Teufel can harness data from built-in device sensors (for example: microphone, accelerometer and location input data) to dynamically adjust the mood attributes.
+For instance, if the user is at a loud party, attribute values correlating with the environment's mood, such as "danceability", will increase.
+Alternatively, if the user is in a more calm setting such as a park, attributes such as "valence" will take over as the prevalent setting.
 This feature can be disabled by the user if desired.

 ### Social Mode